pololu/rpicsim/docs/Variables.md

       expect(counter.value).to eq 44
     end

 The second argument to `def_var` specifies the data type of the variable.
 This is required.
-For the full list of allowed types, see {RPicSim::Pic::ClassDefinitionMethods#def_var}.
+For the full list of allowed types, see {RPicSim::Sim::ClassDefinitionMethods#def_var}.

 In the example above, RPicSim will look in your firmware's COF file for a RAM symbol named "counter" and it will use that as the address for the variable, so you do not need to specify the address yourself.